memoization/Oculus-Home-Remitted/README.md

 - Set a custom profile name and icon.
 Both can appear in VR.
 - Locally stored list of homes which allows setting what default home you land in at startup.
 Editing a home's object layout or changing its information persists offline.
 VR actions such as naming a home, creating a home, or deleting a home are supported.
 - Includes a feature for fetching your old homes from your Oculus (Meta) account.
 This will only work while Meta has these endpoints and data still available. ***Best to act on that now if you want to preserve your old experiences!***
-- Supports loading your Oculus library offline.
+- Supports loading your Oculus app library offline.
+- Supports fetching all of your Oculus app achievements.
 - Allows usage of embedded-panels (or broadcasting to screens).
 This enables viewing your desktop with officially interactive screen objects in VR.

 # Setup Guide